Leifhaa/PGR301-2020-konte-oppgave2/README.md

 - Repository 1/2 can be found [here](https://github.com/Leifhaa/konte)
 - The exam text can be found [here](https://github.com/Leifhaa/konte/docs)

-This project uses terraform to create a google cloud storage *bucket*.
-This bucket will eventually be used to save terraform state in task 3 of this exam
+The repository contains 3 independent guides.
+Guide 1 is necessary to complete before doing guide 2 and so on.
+If you already have a Google Cloud Project and Google Service account, you can skip guide 1.

-Prerequisites:
+Prerequisites before running any of the guides:
 * Installed Terraform (https://www.terraform.io/downloads.html)
 * Installed Gcloud SDK (https://cloud.google.com/sdk/docs/install)

 In order to create a Google Cloud bucket you will need a Google Cloud Project & a Google Service account.
 If you don't have this already, please follow these steps in order before proceeding with creating a bucket
-# Creating a Google Cloud Project and google service account
+# Guide 1.
+Creating a Google Cloud Project and google service account
 ## 1. Create a google project
 Create a Google Cloud Project (https://cloud.google.com/)
 ### 2. Enable billing